ashlander/protoargs/src/Protoargs/bin/README.rst

 Note
 ====

-python 3 version script is generated out of version 2 with **2to3** command
+It should now be python 2 and 3 version compatible